dymmond/esmerald/docs/en/docs/decorators.md

 ## The `@controller` Decorator

-The `@controller` decorator in Esmerald transforms a class into a Controller, allowing it to manage and structure routes efficiently.
+The `@controller` decorator in Ravyn transforms a class into a Controller, allowing it to manage and structure routes efficiently.

-This decorator enhances class-based views and provides a clean, structured way to define routes in Esmerald applications.
+This decorator enhances class-based views and provides a clean, structured way to define routes in Ravyn applications.

 This also provides an alternative to subclassing the [Controller](./routing/apiview.md#apiview) class directly.

 ### Benefits of `@controller`

 - **Organizes Routes**: Allows grouping related route handlers inside a class.
-- **Inherits Controller Behavior**: Automatically extends Esmerald’s `Controller` class.
+- **Inherits Controller Behavior**: Automatically extends Ravyn’s `Controller` class.
 - **Encapsulation**: Keeps route-related logic within a single class.
 - **Enhances Maintainability**: Improves the readability and scalability of route management.